Face to Face (punk band)

 Face to Face is a punk rock band from Victorville, California, formed in 1991 by frontman Trever Keith, bassist Matt Riddle and drummer Rob Kurth.
 The band rose to fame with their 1995 album Big Choice, featuring the radio hit "Disconnected" which received heavy rotation on KROQ radio in Los Angeles and appeared in the movies Tank Girl and National Lampoon's Senior Trip.

-Face to Face officially split up in September 2004, allowing the band members time to focus on other projects.
-During that time all the band members played in a number of post-Face to Face projects including Legion of Doom, Me First and the Gimme Gimmes, The Offspring and Saves the Day.
+Face to Face officially split up in September 2004, allowing the band members time to focus on other recordings.
+During that time, the band members played in a number of projects including Legion of Doom, Me First and the Gimme Gimmes, the Offspring, and Saves the Day.
 In April 2008, after a four-year hiatus, Face to Face performed together for the first time at The Glasshouse in Pomona, California.
-Since then, the band has continued to perform and has released five more studio albums to date.
+The band has released five more albums.

 History

 Beginnings (1987–1992)

-Face to Face can trace its beginnings to 1987 when Trever Keith (vocals, synthesizers) and Matt Riddle (bass, background vocals), who had both been friends since high school, and formed a heavy metal band named Victoria Manor that also featured Todd "Rick" Atmire (guitars) and Matt Atmire (drums).
-Other than one demo tape they released in 1989, Victor Manor never released any albums and after they disbanded, Keith and Riddle formed a band named Zero Tolerance with drummer Rob Kurth and guitarist Mark Haake who were both Air Force members stationed at George Air Force Base outside of Victorville.
-Like Victor Manor, Zero Tolerance never released a full-length album, but they recorded one demo tape in 1990 with the aforementioned line-up.
-By the following year, the band decided to take a new musical direction and changed their name to Face to Face.
-Shortly afterwards, guitarist Mark Haake left the band and the remaining members continued on as a three-piece.
+Face to Face began in 1987 when Trever Keith (vocals, synthesizers) and Matt Riddle (bass, background vocals), who had been friends since high school formed a heavy metal band, Victoria Manor which featured Todd "Rick" Atmire on guitars and Matt Atmire on drums.
+Victor Manor never released any albums other than a demo tape in 1989.
+After they disbanded, Keith and Riddle formed a band named Zero Tolerance with drummer Rob Kurth and guitarist Mark Haake who were in the U.S. Air Force and stationed at George Air Force Base in Victorville, California.
+Like Victor Manor, Zero Tolerance never released a full-length album and they also recorded a demo tape (in 1990) with the aforementioned line-up.
+By 1991, the band changed their name to Face to Face going in a different direction musically.
+Shortly after that, guitarist Mark Haake left the band and the remaining members continued on as a three-piece.